 When you receive your approval to come on-site:

-- Please note that your first day of access to LBNL could be before your first day of scheduled beamtime if, for example, you want to install equipment or prepare samples.
+- Your first day of access to LBNL may be before your first day of scheduled beamtime if, for example, you want to install equipment or prepare samples.
+However, you may not enter the lab before the start date listed on your welcome letter.

-- Many ALS users who intermittently access the ALS for short visits travel using B-1 or WB business visas unless they have a J-1, F-1, or H-1B visa or are US permanent residents.
-Please visit the Department of State website for more information.
-Note: The visa type you need to use for your visit will ultimately be approved by the Visa and Immigration Office at the Lab and may not necessarily be a visa that you already hold.
+- Many ALS users who intermittently access the ALS for short visits travel using B-1 or WB business visas, unless they have a J-1, F-1, or H-1B visa or are US permanent residents.
+Please visit the Department of State website for more information. * Note: The visa type you need to use for your ALS visit will be approved by the Visa and Immigration Office at the Lab, and may not necessarily be a visa that you already hold.

-- Please note that WT and B-2 tourist entry stamps are not accepted for visits to the Lab.
-Review this page for more information.
-When passing through US Customs, be careful to ensure that the correct type of visa is issued.
-You may wish to stress to the reviewing officer that you are traveling on business and not a holiday/vacation/tourism.
+- WT and B-2 tourist entry stamps are not accepted for visits to the Lab.
+You may review the information with HR Shared Services.
+When passing through US Customs, please stress to the reviewing officer that you are traveling on business and not a holiday/vacation/tourism.
+We have provided this letter for your reference to help prevent confusion, but the stamp selected is out of the Lab’s control.

 For more information

-For additional information about the documentation requirements for foreign nationals, see Berkeley Lab’s Visa and Immigration Services office website.
+For additional information about the documentation requirements for International Nonimmigrant Users, see Berkeley Lab’s Visa and Immigration Services office website.